apoc64/RailsTemplate/readme.md

 ```
 Also a good time to delete boilerplate code.

-To enable SimpleCov test coverage, in spec_helper add:
+To enable SimpleCov test coverage, in spec_helper at the top add:
 ```
 require 'simplecov'